This roadmap is under construction!

 Current Reforms & Tools to Fight for Them

 Progressive local energy governance focuses on reducing energy consumption, modernizing utilities, and tackling water issues.
 Reducing emissions in local utilities and containing overall local energy consumption is crucial.
 Creating a local clean energy program will transform municipal energy supply and capture energy waste.

 Massachusetts’ model municipal zoning ordinance to allow wind energy promotes renewable energy in the local grid, as does the Washington, D.C.
 Sustainable Energy Utility ordinance, the Austin energy conservation ordinance, the U.S. Department of Energy guide to incorporating solar power for local communities, and the Gainesville, FL residential solar power ordinance.

 Reducing emissions must include banning natural gas fracking.
-Wilkinsburg, PA, Baldwin, PA, and Wales, NY all offer ordinances to accomplish such a ban.
+Baldwin, PA, and Wales, NY have both passed ordinances to accomplish such a ban.
 A fracking impact assessment in Carroll County, OH shows the harm done to communities and the environment.
 The American Sustainable Business Council’s business case against fracking echoes these negative externalities.

 Local water infrastructure investment is essential for modernizing energy policy (see Water Roadmap).
 The Mayors Innovation Project’s guide to local water management, the ACEEE toolkit for efficiency in water and wastewater treatment, and the EPA Guide to Developing and Implementing Greenhouse Gas Reduction Programs show the path to progressive policy on water and wastewater treatment.
 Sheboygan, WI’s modern water treatment plant, Philadelphia’s water sustainability plan, and LA’s Green Retrofit Ordinance made sure to include water-efficient landscaping and irrigation.